h2r/ein/README.md

 source devel/setup.bash
 catkin_make
 ```
-Some other stuff you might need to do if installing fresh:
+Some other stuff you might need to do when installing fresh:
 ```
 sudo apt-get install ros-indigo-object-recognition-msgs sudo apt-get install ros-indigo-pcl-ros